TheGuardianWolf/tellmefacts/client/docs/index.rst

     # Windows
     py -3 -m pytest tests

+The client integration tests contain three test cases that will be skipped by default.
+These test cases make real requests to a bot server, and require configuration.
+The config folder is located at :code:`tests/integration_tests/config` and should contain a :code:`bots.json` file along with a :code:`slack_api.json` file.

+When the configuration is ready, start the tests with an additional :code:`--dummybot` flag.
+The servers will be sent HEAD requests to verify that they are actually online, before tests begin.

+Is is recommended to use the `dummybot`_ server included in this project for these tests.

 Documentation
 ====================

-Documentation is written in `Sphinx`_.
-This can be compiled from the source code
+Documentation uses `Sphinx`_.
+This can be compiled from the source code using:
-using:

 .. code-block:: bash
     sphinx-build -b html docs/ build/